rubenpescialli/podquery-gpt/README.md

   When designing the instructions to convert the raw user prompt into a keyword-based query, I noticed a "precision vs recall" trade-off.

-  - If a user provides verbose, natural-language descriptions with lists of synonyms or related concepts, the API search fails.
-E.g., to the prompt: _"I want to learn more about the world of AI, machine learning and deep learning"_, the GPT would try to find episodes containing every single one of those terms in the title/description.
+  - If a user provided verbose, natural-language descriptions with lists of synonyms or related concepts, sometimes the API search failed.
+E.g., to the prompt: _"I want to learn more about the world of AI, machine learning and deep learning"_, the GPT tried to find episodes containing every single one of those terms in the title/description.
 This resulted in too few search results.
   - Conversely, I found that if the GPT summarised too much, it stripped away specific topics the user actually cared about.
-E.g., if a user asks: _"Give me episodes on servant leadership for founders in early-stage startups"_, an oversimplifying agent queried just for _"servant leadership"_, returning generic, corporate-leaning advice.
+E.g., if a user asked: _"Give me episodes on servant leadership for founders in early-stage startups"_, an oversimplifying agent queried just for _"servant leadership"_, returning generic, corporate-leaning advice.

   I tuned this instruction set to strike a balance between these aspects.